Basal & Bolus Therapy

 Omnipod 5 Pro Tip Series: https://www.omnipod.com/protips

-The Omnipod 5 Automated Insulin Delivery (AID) System is cleared for individuals with type 1 diabetes ages 2 years and older.
+The Omnipod 5 Automated Insulin Delivery (AID) System is cleared for individuals with type 1 diabetes ages 2 years and older and individuals with type 2 diabetes ages 18 years and older.
 The Omnipod 5 System is intended for single patient, home use and requires a prescription.

 The Omnipod 5 System is compatible with the following U-100 insulins: NovoLog®, Humalog®, and Admelog®.